faceleg/pagesofinterest.net/_posts/2024-08-20-what-is-an-sbom-for-business-people.md

 Adopting SBOMs allows Legal to be engaged up-front, confirm acceptable licences, and automate enforcement.
 Nothing but hard work and a solid exemption process will get past the historic load, but without implementing governance going forward, the problem silently worsens.

 ## Summary

+{% picture jpt-webp "/images/what-is-an-sbom-for-business-people-3.webp" --alt {{ What is an SBOM, for Business People }} --picture class="post-inline-image-right" %}

 All companies today rely on software to function, and many companies have large teams working hard to build software themselves.
 Most projects contain a large amount of code downloaded for free from third parties, which has largely gone ungoverned and represents material risk to the business.